 When you travel to Spain or anywhere abroad, look into whether your credit card charges foreign transaction fees.
 If it does, consider these picks that won’t have you paying extra when you use your card on vacation.

 Credit card fees can leave a noticeable dent in your pocket when you’re travelling overseas, so know what you’re up against well in advance.

 Foreign transaction fees

 A typical American credit card comes with 2% to 3% foreign transaction fees, but you can also find cards that come with no foreign transaction fees.
-Some examples include the Barclaycard Ring® Mastercard®, the Platinum Delta SkyMiles® Credit Card and the USAA® Rate Advantage Visa Platinum® Card.
+Some examples include the Barclaycard Ring® Mastercard®, the Platinum Delta SkyMiles® Credit Card from American Express (see Rates & Fees) and the USAA® Rate Advantage Visa Platinum® Card.

 Currency conversion fees